Information on Career Specialists Permits

 - LVIS should then show this as an attached document to the application

 Transition to Teaching

-The Office of Educator Licensing and Development now offers a licensing option to individuals who have an advanced degree.
+The Office of Educator Effectiveness and Licensing now offers a licensing option to individuals who have an advanced degree.
 By statute, instructional licenses issued under the advanced degree option are available only at the secondary (middle school and high school) grade levels.
 See IC 20-28-5-15.